Sanitation and water

 From 1935 councils had to conduct housing surveys.
 In Auckland these revealed significant overcrowding, particularly among Māori and Pacific Island families after the Second World War.
 Overcrowding was linked to high rates of illnesses such as tuberculosis.
 While overcrowding decreased from the 1960s, it increased in some areas such as South Auckland, and contributed to an epidemic of meningococcal disease in the 1990s and 2000s.

 Insulation of new homes was not compulsory until 1977.
 By the early 2000s about half of all houses had only partial insulation and one-quarter had none.
 Cold houses affected health – New Zealand had higher winter mortality rates than northern European countries.
 From 1996 government insulation and heating subsidies were available for lower-income earners.
 In 2009 subsidies were extended to all pre-2000 houses.

-The Building Act 1991 was less prescriptive than earlier building regulations, and allowed the use of untreated framing timber.
+The Building Act 1991 was less prescriptive than earlier legislation and allowed the use of untreated framing timber.
 In some dwellings the cladding was poorly weatherproofed, which caused building materials to deteriorate or rot.
 High levels of damp and mould in these houses were linked to ill health, particularly respiratory conditions such as asthma.
-Building regulations were subsequently strengthened and in 2017 the Healthy Homes Guarantee Act set up standards for rental homes that required them to be warm, dry and well-ventilated.
-From 1 July 2019 landlords signing any new tenancy agreement must have installed underfloor and ceiling insulation or provided a heating source that ensures the home is warm and dry.
-All rental accommodation has to meet these standards by 1 July 2021.
-Grants are available from government to assist landlords meet these requirements.
+Building regulations were subsequently strengthened and in 2017 the Healthy Homes Guarantee Act set standards for rental homes that required them to be warm, dry and well-ventilated.
+From 1 July 2019 landlords signing any new tenancy agreement had to have installed underfloor and ceiling insulation or provided a heating source that ensured the home was warm and dry.
+All rental accommodation must meet these standards by 1 July 2021.
+Grants are available to help landlords meet these requirements.

 Air pollution, caused by industrial manufacturing and the burning of coal and waste, was a problem in towns and cities by the mid-19th century.
 It contributed to respiratory illnesses such as bronchitis and asthma.